On this page:

 Gift bear must have each part clearly labeled with the name and address of the person who registered the animal and the year in which it was registered.

 Note: Hunters are required to remove a premolar tooth from the bear they harvest and provide the tooth at registration (instructions available at the registration station).
-Hunters will be notified of the age of the bear they harvested on the Bear Hunting page of the MDIFW website prior to the start of the start of the next bear hunting season (late August).
+Hunters will be notified of the age of the bear they harvested on the Bear Hunting page of the MDIFW website prior to the start of the next bear hunting season (late August).